Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 Most of the features between these two are similar, but Apple’s approach is slightly different.
 Apple integrates a lot of these features into its entire operating system.

-Also, you don’t get standard password strength reports like you do with 1Password.
+Rather than having two-factor authentication (2FA) in its Passwords app, it uses overall biometrics for passwordless authentication, like FaceID and Fingerprint, that aren’t exclusive to Passwords.
+Also, you don’t get standard password strength reports as you do with 1Password.
 Instead, there’s a security folder that has your weak or compromised passwords.

 With 1Password, there is a section to find the digital legacy contact, but Apple integrates it into the settings on your device.